ace-dent/BlitRacer/README.md

 # 🏁 ~ Blit Racer ~ 🏁

 Race different blitting functions on the Arduboy®!
-_Vrooom!!_ The sound of bytes tearing across SPI towards the final buffer.
+_Vrooom!!_ The sound of bytes tearing across the SPI, speeding through the  buffer, to be the first to cross the raster line!

 All race times are transmitted via serial USB.